Abe Saperstein: Early life

 Saperstein was born in the East End of London, England, to a Jewish family originally from Łomża, Poland.
 His family moved from London to Chicago in 1907, when Abe was five years old.
-They settled just north of the city's Jewish area, often called the “Poor Jews' quarter” because of the many struggling immigrants living there.
+They settled just north of the city's Jewish area, often called the "Poor Jews' quarter" because of the many struggling immigrants living there.
 Saperstein's father, Louis, who had been an apprentice tailor in Poland, saw an ad for a tailor on Chicago's North Side in a predominantly German, Irish, and Swedish neighborhood.
-The ad warned “No Jews allowed” so Louis changed his surname to the more German-sounding Schneider, which is German for "tailor".
-After buying the business from the owner several years later, Louis dropped the facade and changed the name of the store to Louis Saperstein's Tailor Shop.
+The ad warned "No Jews allowed" so Louis changed his surname to the more German-sounding Schneider, which is German for "tailor".
+After buying the business from the owner several years later, Louis dropped the façade and changed the name of the store to Louis Saperstein's Tailor Shop.

 At age 10, Saperstein discovered a lifelong love of sports, playing basketball at the Wilson Avenue YMCA and second base for a parochial school team, though he attended the public Ravenswood Elementary School.
 At Lake View High School, he played nine different sports, including baseball, basketball, football, boxing, and track.
 Saperstein attended the University of Illinois, but dropped out to help support his family.
 He decided not to follow his father into tailoring.
 Instead, his dream was to pursue a career in sports, though he realized that his athletic abilities and height were not going to take him far.

 Saperstein eventually landed a position working for the Chicago Park District as a playground supervisor at Welles Park, on Chicago's North Side.
 There, after hours of watching kids play basketball, he decided to create his own team, the Chicago Reds.
 The Chicago Reds were a semi-pro lightweight (135 lb limit) basketball team, and Saperstein played point guard.

 As player, manager, and coach of the Chicago Reds, Saperstein met Walter Thomas Ball, a legendary baseball player in the Negro leagues, who had a black baseball team he wanted to send on tour in Illinois and southern Wisconsin.
 He hired Saperstein as his booking agent.